jmcanterafonseca-iota/data-space-connector/packages/data-space-connector-models/docs/reference/interfaces/IActivityLogDetails.md

 > `optional` **activityId**: `string`

 The activity Id that this entry refers to.
-This is obtained through a hash of the Activity itself.

 ***